jyunhan/accessment/asec_demo/README.md

 2. Establish shorten vision with hiring manager, evaluate and breakdown action items through the plan. (need talk)

 ### QA/Test plan
-In my experience, CI/CD is the primary quality control & quality assurance requiremet.
+imo, CI/CD is the primary quality control & quality assurance requiremet.
 However, it's too big to this quiz, may be I will adopt unit test in the very beginning.
 If the program goes bigger, I tend to apply GitOps on git platform such as Git Action to help build test environment.
 I might put DiD (docker in docker) asides in the first 1 years.